Idaea rusticata: Distribution

 This species can be found in most of Europe, in the Near East and in North Africa.
 From the Balkan Peninsula, the occurrence continues across the Palearctic though Ukraine, southern Russia and Asia Minor to the Caucasus and from there via northern Iran, Afghanistan, Turkmenistan, Kyrgyzstan to the Central Asian mountains as far as Mongolia.
 Of all moths in Britain it showed the greatest percentage increase in abundance between 1968 and 2007, and expanded its range beyond the vicinity of London.

 Habitat

 These moths inhabit wastelands, open places, parks and well exposed gardens.

 Description

 Idaea rusticata has a wingspan of 19–21 mm.
 The length of the forewings is 9–11 mm.
 The edges of the wings are fringed.
 The basic colour is whitish or cream, sometimes with a very light brownish tone.
 The upperside of the forewings shows in the midfield a dark brown to red-brown transverse drawing, with a point-shaped black spot, always within the dark field.
 This brown marking runs from the front to the rear edge.
 The upperside of the hindwings is light grey, with darker grey transversal lines.
 The base of the anterior margin is darkened brown.
-Also in the hindwings is presents a black point in the discal cell.
+Also in the hindwings a black point is present in the discal cell.